EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.__

+Andrew.
+Scaling and priors as part of parameter specification in Stan language?

 Betancourt.
 Gaussian process covariance function implementations -- compute as intermediary object or just produce the needed probabilistic objects (densities or Cholesky factors)?